-The AGM is held in a different location each year, alternating between eastern and western Canada and is normally held in April.
-Please look for further details on the upcoming AGM in our Calendar.
+The AGM was held in a different location each year, alternating between eastern and western Canada, and was normally held in April.
+With the current technology, the AGMs are being held electronically.
+Please look for details on the upcoming AGM in Latest News.

 Members may vote ahead of time on any Proposed Amendments to the Constitution and on Directors.
 Those who are able to attend the meeting can take part in discussions and cast their votes from the floor.
 The host group provides for visits to nearby pony breeders and interesting sites.
 Although primarily a business meeting, the AGM provides an opportunity for members to meet and talk to other Welsh breeders and owners.
 It is an enjoyable social event and plenty of time is allowed for visiting with old friends and making new ones.